 Rutgers Cancer Institute of New Jersey

-As New Jersey’s only National Cancer Institute-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey is dedicated to improving the prevention, detection, treatment, and care of patients with cancer, through the transformation of laboratory discoveries into clinical practice - outsmarting cancer with science.
-The Cancer Institute of New Jersey delivers advanced comprehensive care to adults and children.
+As New Jersey’s only National Cancer Institute (NCI)-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey is dedicated to improving the prevention, detection, treatment, and care of patients with cancer, through the transformation of laboratory discoveries into clinical practice - outsmarting cancer with science.
+Rutgers Cancer Institute provides the most advanced, comprehensive, and compassionate cancer care to adults and children.
 This includes access to the latest advances in cancer genomic analysis, clinical trials , and cutting-edge cancer research.
 Rutgers Cancer Institute physicians and scientists work side by side to make sure the most sophisticated treatments are delivered to our patients quickly and safely.

-The coveted NCI designation, awarded to only 45 such centers nationwide, is granted competitively to institutions characterized by the most outstanding track record of scientific research discoveries in the field of cancer and the ability to bring research discoveries to patients.
-To gain a "comprehensive" designation, the highest ranking given by the NCI, a center must meet rigorous criteria in cancer care, research, prevention and education.
+The coveted NCI Comprehensive Cancer Center designation, awarded to only 47 such centers nationwide, is granted competitively to institutions characterized by the most outstanding track record of scientific research discoveries in the field of cancer and the ability to translate these research discoveries to benefit cancer patients.
+To gain a Comprehensive Cancer Center designation, the highest ranking given by the NCI, a center must meet rigorous criteria in cancer care, research, prevention and education.
 Rutgers Cancer Institute operates as a consortium cancer center between Rutgers University, Princeton University, and the Institute for Advanced Study in Princeton, as identified by the NCI.
 Rutgers Cancer Institute brings together the top cancer researchers and clinicians throughout New Jersey to apply the latest technologies, therapies, and approaches to improve cancer diagnosis, treatment, and prevention.